-The participants concluded that conventional foreign investors should lower their guard when it comes to providing early-stage capital for promising Latin American start-ups.
+According to the stock analysis websites, the participants concluded that conventional foreign investors should lower their guard when it comes to providing early-stage capital for promising Latin American start-ups.

 “The initial $25,000 is easy, but not everyone is getting follow-up investment,” said panel member and InvestoMex co-founder Sergio Romo, whose firm seeks to strengthen Latin American entrepreneurial channels and provide early-round funding.

 Marcus Dantus, director of Wayra Mexico, offered a similarly sobering assessment of the lack of opportunities available to mid-level start-ups.
 He said a shortage of high-publicity exits is crushing the flow of Mexico’s entrepreneurial ecosystem, and needs to be reversed if major progress is to be made.